neon64/dotfiles/.config/README.md

  - Visual Studio Code
  - [Neovim](https://github.com/neovim/neovim), when I need to use the command line
      - [vim-plug](https://github.com/junegunn/vim-plug)
+     - I'm now trying to learn vim as a primary text editor.
+Hopefully it works out.

 **Browser**
- - Firefox - As a Rust user, I really appreciate all the work that has gone into the 'Quantum' release.
+ - Firefox - As a Rust user, I really appreciate all the work that has gone into the 'Firefox Quantum' release, and I also am wary of Google achieving a monopoly over the web with Chrome/Blink
- - Qutebrowser - I like the vim keybindings but my config isn't fully complete yet
+ - Qutebrowser - I liked the vim keybindings but my config isn't fully complete yet

 **Music**
  - YouTube (including mps-youtube in terminal)